 - Reduction of construction costs for housing

 Liberal economist Richard Eby tried to mollify businessmen that members in his committee (one of several working committees at the conference) were “unanimous in their opposition to the construction of homes with public funds”.
 But those in real estate business were more worried about their own survival than with any particular political ideology.
-Republican Secretary of Interior, Ray Lyman Wilbur went as far as to say that if private capital did invest in technically innovative large scale residential building operations to take on the housing challenge then “housing by a public authority is inevitable”.
+Republican Secretary of Interior, Ray Lyman Wilbur went as far as to say that if private capital did not invest in technically innovative large scale residential building operations to take on the housing challenge then “housing by a public authority is inevitable”.
 Such a heretical statement from Republican administration in 1931 didn’t cause a ripple is an indication of how low the confidence was in the private sector and its capability to make it through the crisis.
 National Association of Home Builders (NAHB) took the position that private builders cannot build affordable homes without government support.

 By now, Hoover was ready to experiment.
 On July 22, 1932, Hoover signed into law the Federal Home Loan Bank Act which created Federal Home Loan Bank (FHLB).
 FHLB established a credit reserve for mortgage lenders to increase the supply of credit in the housing market.
 FHLB received 41,000 applications from homeowners but due to bureaucratic red tape, only 3 were approved.
 The economic conditions continued to worsen with additional 250,000 non-farm foreclosures in 1932.
 By the spring of 1933, half of all mortgages in United State were underwater with foreclosure rate reaching 1,000 per day.
-Thus the act and the bank failed to revive the housing market.
+The act and the bank failed to revive the housing market.

 “Probably no single measure consolidated so much middle-class support for a new deal [than the creation of HOLC]”.

 HOLC is important because it introduced, perfected and proved in practice the feasibility of self-amortizing mortgage with equal payments throughout the life of the mortgage.
 HOLC used long term bonds to acquire mortgages in default and then rewrote these mortgages on more affordable terms.
 Before 1929 in the US, typical term of a mortgage loan was between 2 to 11 years.
 Saving and Loans (S&Ls) provided mortgages for 11 years.
 Mortgages issued by insurance companies had a term of 6 to 8 years and commercial banks 2 to 3 years.
-The loan had not fully amortized by maturity forcing the homeowner to arrange a renewal/refinance at maturity leaving him at the whims of the market.
+Naturally, the loans had not fully amortized by maturity forcing the homeowner to arrange a renewal/refinance at maturity leaving him at the whims of the market.
 Under HOLC, loans were fully amortized and repayment period was extended to 15 years thereby reducing monthly payments.
 What is now a norm in housing finance_ fixed-rate, long term, self-amortizing, and low down payment mortgage_ was virtually non-existent before the mid-1930s and HOLC.

-Aside from a large number of mortgages HOLC refinanced for long term at low-interest rates, HOLC systematized appraisal methods across the country using questionnaires relating to income, occupation, age, ethnicity, type of construction, price range, sales demand, etc. Appraisals were being carried out before HOLC too but HOLC created a formal uniform system that was implemented by individuals only after intensive training.
+Aside from a large number of mortgages that HOLC refinanced for long term at low-interest rates, HOLC systematized appraisal methods across the country using questionnaires relating to income, occupation, age, ethnicity, type of construction, price range, sales demand, etc. Appraisals were being carried out before HOLC too but HOLC created a formal uniform system that was implemented by individuals only after intensive training.
 It single-handedly improved the appraisal methodology in US.

 Federal Housing Agency